pydanny/pydanny-event-notes/DjangoConEurope2012/involving-women-in-the-community.rst

 "I don't think we should care that much, because if we care too much then the problem gets bigger."

 .. note:: Cause if you ignore the problem, it goes away, right?
+This is a really bad path to take.

 Paraphrasing: "Sauna statements with mention of female body parts."